 •When wearing a DIY face mask, the inner layer with facial tissue should cover the nose and mouth with kitchen paper towel facing outward.
 Replace a new DIY face mask timely, say one hour or two, or whenever the facial tissue is wet;

 •Clean your hands before taking off protective gear.
 When taking off protective gear at home, get sanitizer readily available.
 Remove the transparent plastic file folder first and then clean the hands, followed by taking off the DIY face mask that should be discarded in a lidded rubbish bin.
 Thereafter, wash hands again immediately.;

-•Never re-use the material of DIY face mask for other cleaning purpose such as wiping kitchen or bathroom;
+•Never re-use the material of DIY face mask for other cleaning purposes such as wiping kitchen or bathroom;

 •Used plastic file folder should be sterilized with 1:49 diluted household bleach, alcohol-based sanitizer, handwash or dishwashing solution and rinse with water before re-using it.
 If the plastic file folder is contaminated or broken, do not re-use it.
 Discard the contaminated plastic file folder in a lidded rubbish bin and wash hands again immediately;

 •If you replace face mask in the street, put the used face mask in a sealed bag and discard it in a rubbish bin or bring it home for disposal.
-Do not discard it anywhere;
+Do not litter;

 •Put on a surgical mask if you are visiting a high risk location such as hospital or clinic, or when you have any symptoms of upper respiratory tract infection.
-Seek medical advice immediately if feeling unwell, suspected signs of infection, or having any of upper respiratory tract infection.
+Seek medical advice immediately if feeling unwell, showing suspected signs of infection or having any upper respiratory tract infection.

 For more related details, please click: